mtarnow/github-commit-bot/README.md

 The whole program is intentionally contained in one file.
 It will keep growing indefinitely - that's by design.

-To recruit Albert and have him work for you too you need to have Python3.10 installed.
+To recruit Albert and have him work for you too you need to have Python 3.10 installed.
 Next:
 1. Clone this repository.
 2. Edit the commit_string variable to contain 2 sentences ending with a period.
 Ideally you'd provide a start date and the second sentence in such form, that it would make sense to extend it with '... and the next day I committed'.